ben-marlin/fatedice/src/main/java/edu/guilford/README.md

 ```
 I chose the font size 100 because it was easy for my eyes.
 If you adjust it up or down, you may want to adjust the width of 400 appropriately.

+**Note:** A previous version of this project used Arial instead of Arial Unicode MS. We found that not all fonts support Unicode!

 ## Pack the Labels in a Panel

 After the layout line, but before the for loop, add the following code.